whatsthestoryglory/BostonHousing/BostonHousing.md

 ![](BostonHousing_files/figure-gfm/initial_linear_model-1.png)<!-- -->![](BostonHousing_files/figure-gfm/initial_linear_model-2.png)<!-- -->![](BostonHousing_files/figure-gfm/initial_linear_model-3.png)<!-- -->![](BostonHousing_files/figure-gfm/initial_linear_model-4.png)<!-- -->

-From this output we can see that a linear model on the variables as-is is inappropriate.
+From this output we can see that a linear model on the variables as-is actually did pretty well within -2/+1 SD, but is pretty inappropriate outside of those bounds.
 Looking at the Q-Q or the residuals vs fitted plot you can see that there’s a problem with this model.
 There’s a clear U-shaped trend on the residuals and the Q-Q shows a lot of entries far away from the normal line.

 Just for fun, though, let’s try using a straight linear model with cross-validation to predict the housing values.
 This will give us a good